These Breakfast Burrito Bowls are just the thing for busy mornings and empty stomachs. Make the filling on a Sunday for quick breakfasts all week!

-I love to make a big batch of the filling for these breakfast burrito bowls on a Sunday morning, then store the leftovers in the fridge to make quick breakfasts for the rest of the week.
+I love to do a breakfast burrito bowl meal prep and make a big batch of the filling for these breakfast burrito bowls on a Sunday morning, then store the leftovers in the fridge to make quick breakfasts for the rest of the week.
 The filling is made up of lima beans (yay!), corn, onions, and Old El Paso™ Taco Seasoning.

 Then, at breakfast time, I just scramble an egg, build the bowls, and add toppings as desired.
 A drizzle of taco sauce sends the whole thing over the top!